Gábor Szetey

 Gábor Szetey (born January 6, 1968) is a Hungarian former politician and former Secretary of State for Human Resources in the Gyurcsány government, a role he held from July 2006 to April 2009.
 He was the first openly gay Hungarian government member.
-He currently lives in Spain.
+He currently lives in north of chicago.

 Biography

 After graduating from the Budapest University of Economic Sciences in 1992, Szetey was an adviser, later senior partner at consulting companies in Budapest.
 In 2000–01, he worked as an adviser and trainer at Time Manager International USA Inc., New York.
 Between 2001 and 2004 he was Human Resources Director at Kraft Foods Hungaria and Philip Morris Magyarország (Hungary).
 He continued his career at Massalin Particulares (Philip Morris Argentina) in 2005, but decided to return to Hungary in 2006, when he was invited to work in the Government of Hungary.
-In 2009 he quit politics and went to Spain where he is currently a company director.
+In 2009, he quit politics and went to Spain where he is currently a company director.